qexat/garnet/doc/types.md

 -- This lets you make strongly-typed constructors and deconstructors... fn bar_from(f: {I32, I32}: Foo.Bar = ... end
--- TODO: Anonymous struct; is that a good idea? fn bop_from(f: ${x: I32, y: I32}: Foo.Bop = ... end
+-- TODO: Anonymous struct; is that a good idea?
+-- We don't have anonymous structs anywhere else, so... fn bop_from(f: ${x: I32, y: I32}: Foo.Bop = ... end

 fn foo_from_bar(f: Foo.Bar): Foo = ... end